fineanmol/Hacktoberfest2024/README.md

 # Submit your PR on this new repo [Hacktoberfest](https://github.com/fineanmol/hacktoberfest).
 We are merging all PRs there.

-In this current repo, there are a lot of conflicts; we are not merging until all conflicts are resolved.
+In this current repo, there are a lot of conflicts, we are not merging until all conflicts are resolved.
 Hacktoberfest { [Live Website](https://fineanmol.github.io/Hacktoberfest2024/) }

 **This is a beginner-friendly project to help you get started with your [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
 If you don't know where to start, feel free to watch the videos linked below and read the contribution rules.
 Happy Learning <3 💙 !!**